Computing Equilibria in Binary Networked Public Goods Games: Heterogeneous BNPG

 \begin{proof} The proof is constructive.
 Suppose \G is an inverted tree, where the root is at the bottom and the leaves at the top.
 The nodes in \G are categorized into three classes: leaf nodes, internal nodes, and the root.
 Our algorithm consists of two passes: a \emph{downstream} pass and an \emph{upstream} pass.
 In the downstream pass we traverse the nodes in a depth-first order (start with the leaves and end at the root).
-Each leaf or internal node passes a table to its parent.
-We call the table \emph{conditional best-response table} since it contains the best responses of a node conditioned on the action of its parent.
+Each leaf or internal node passes a table to its parent; the table contains the best responses of the node conditioned on the action of its parent; we call the table \emph{conditional best-response table}.